Bernard de Montfaucon: Career

 Montfaucon served in the French army as a volunteer and participated in the Franco-Dutch War of 1673.
 He was a captain of grenadiers and made two campaigns under the command of Marshall Turenne, participated in the Battle of Herbsthausen and fell ill in Saverne in Alsace.
 Because of his infectious illness he made a vow to Our Lady of Marceille to give one hundred livres to her sanctuary in Limoux and to become a monk, if he was able to return to his country as a result of her intervention.

 After the death of Montfaucon's father at the Château de Roquetaillade, in 1675 he entered the novitiate of the Benedictine monastery of Bream in Toulouse.
 There he learned several ancient languages: Greek, Hebrew, Chaldean, Syriac, and Coptic.

 In 1687 Montfaucon was called to the Abbey of Saint-Germain-des-Prés and he started to work on an edition of the works of the Greek Church Fathers.

 In 1705 Montfaucon examined and described the manuscripts of the Fonds Coislin, in Bibliotheca Coisliniana (Paris, 1705).
 In 1708 in Palaeographia Graeca Montfaucon became the first to use the term "palaeography".
 The work illustrates the entire history of Greek writing.
 It contains Montfaucon's discussions of variations in Greek letter forms, the use of abbreviations in Greek manuscripts, and the process of deciphering archaic writing.
 It was Montfaucon's special interest.
 In this work he often cited Greek manuscripts in texts of Athanasius of Alexandria, Origen, and John Chrysostom.
 The book dealt so comprehensively with the handwriting and other characteristics of Greek manuscripts that it remained the leading authority on the subject for almost two centuries.

 Montfaucon published 15 volumes of L'antiquité expliquée et représentée en figures between 1719 and 1724.
-An English translation of this work was published in 1721–25 under the title Antiquity Explained and Represented in Diagrams.
+An English translation of this work was published in 1721–25 under the title Antiquity Explained and Represented in Sculptures.
 The work contained copperplate folio engravings of classical antiquities.
 It included a depiction of the "Barberini Vase", more commonly known as the "Portland Vase".
 This book is published in English under the title Antiquities.
 The materials used in this work were taken from the manuscripts deposited in French libraries.
 It contains many illustrative facsimiles, though they are engraved in a rather coarse way.

 In 1719, Montfaucon was nominated by Philippe II, Duke of Orléans, to the Académie des Inscriptions et Belles-Lettres.
 In 1719, following the death of the Jesuit priest, Michel Le Tellier (1643–1719), confessor to the late King Louis XIV, Montfaucon became confessor to the young King Louis XV.

 Montfaucon died on 21 December 1741 at the Abbey of Saint-Germain-des-Prés, where he was buried.